Messer Lab – SLiM

 2016 October 4: Our publication on SLiM 2 is out in Molecular Biology and Evolution: DOI.

 2016 September 19: SLiM 2.1 is released!
 This is a major release with lots of features added.
-See the new SLiM and Eidos manuals for current documentation.
-There are also release notes in the announcement on slim-announce.

 2016 May 26: SLiM 2.0.4 is released (minor bug fixes).